chainer/chainer/docs/source/tutorial/train_loop.rst

 .. currentmodule:: chainer

-In this tutorial section we will learn how to train a deep neural network to classify hand-written digits using the popular MNIST dataset.
-This dataset contains 50000 training examples and 10000 test examples.
-Each example contains a 28x28 greyscale image and a corresponding class label for the digit.
-Since the digits 0-9 are used, there are 10 class labels.
+In this tutorial section, we will learn how to train a deep neural network to classify images of hand-written digits in the popular MNIST dataset.
+This dataset contains 50,000 training examples and 10,000 test examples.
+Each example is a set of a 28 x 28 greyscale image and a corresponding class label.
+Since the digits from 0 to 9 are used, there are 10 classes for the labels.

-Chainer provides a feature called :class:`~chainer.training.Trainer` that can be used to simplify the training process.
-However, we think it is good for first-time users to understand how the training process works before using the :class:`~chainer.training.Trainer` feature.
-Even advanced users might sometimes want to write their own training loop and so we will explain how to do so here.
+Chainer provides a feature called :class:`~chainer.training.Trainer` that can simplify the training procedure of your model.
+However, it is also good to know how the training works in Chainer before starting to use the useful :class:`~chainer.training.Trainer` class that hides the actual processes.
+For advanced users, it sometimes needs to write their own custom training loop.

-The complete training process consists of the following steps:
+The complete training procedure consists of the following steps:

-1. Prepare datasets that contain the train/validation/test examples.
+1. Prepare a dataset.
-2. Optionally set iterators for the datasets.
+2. Create an iterator for the dataset.
 3. Write a training loop that performs the following operations in each iteration:
-    A. Retreive a batch of examples from the training dataset.
+    1. Retrieve a set of examples (mini-batch) from the training dataset.
-    B. Feed the batch into the model.
+    2. Feed the mini-batch to your network.
-    C. Run a forward pass on the model to compute the loss.
+    3. Run a forward pass of the network and compute the loss.
-    D. Run a backward pass on the model to compute the gradients.
+    4. Just call the :meth:`~chainer.Variable.backward` method from the loss :class:`~chainer.Variable` to compute the gradients for all trainable parameters.
-    E. Run the optimizer on the model to update the parameters.
+    5. Run the optimizer to update those parameters.
-    F. (Optional): Ocassionally check the model performance on a validation/test set.
+    6. (Optional): Check the network performance on the validation/test set.

 1. Prepare the dataset
 ''''''''''''''''''''''

-Chainer contains some built-in functions that can be used to download and return Chainer-formatted versions of popular datasets used by the ML and deep learning communities.
-In this example, we will use the built-in function that retrieves the MNIST dataset.
+Chainer contains some built-in functions to use some popular datasets like MNIST, CIFAR10/100, etc. Those can automatically download the data from servers and provide dataset objects which are easy to use.

+The below code shows how to retrieve the MNIST dataset from the server and save an image from its training split to make sure the images are correctly obtained.

 .. testcode::